 In typical scientific fashion they tell us so far we can’t be sure if mental illness causes physical illness or physical illness causes mental illness.
 There may even be a third thing that is causing both.
 What we do know for sure is that very often the two exists at the same time in the same person.

 There is a circle or maybe a spiral of risk going on here.

 A medical condition with a “high symptom burden” such as migraine headaches or back pain is a risk factor for, which means it is likely to lead to, depression.
 But the spiral does not end there.
 Depression is a high-risk factor heart disease.
 See how mental illness and physical illness are intertwined?

 There is a bigger societal problem in the making here.
 There are extremely high rates of “uninsurance” among the mentally ill.
 We also know that many people with chronic medical conditions may lose their coverage if they are unable to work.

 Treatment for one problem can make the other worse.
 Medication for a psychiatric illness like depression or psychosis can result in weight gain making the person’s diabetes worse.
 Medications for many physical symptoms can make a person’s mental health conditions worse.

 In the elderly, and these are the people where we would expect chronic physical conditions to be at their worse, we also have the problem of multiple meds.
 One hospital study found that among patients who are taking 8 or more meds there was a 100% chance two of these meds were interacting and producing unwanted results.
-In assessing for cognitive decline in the elderly a therapist always want the prescribing doctor to take another look and tell us if part of the problem might be the medications not the client’s loss of mental ability.
+In assessing for cognitive decline in the elderly, a therapist always wants the prescribing doctor to take another look and tell us if part of the problem might be the medications not the client’s loss of mental ability.